-Services that are covered for you What you must pay when you get these service In-Network Out-of-Network Outpatient hospital services (continued) o Therapeutic Radiology Services (such as radiation treatment for cancer) 20% of the cost 30% of the cost Medical supplies such as splints and casts 20% of the cost 30% of the cost Certain screenings and preventive services \$0 copay \$30 copay • Certain drugs and biologicals that you can't give yourself 20% of the cost 30% of the cost Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
+Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Outpatient hospital services (continued) Medical supplies such as splints and casts 20% of the cost 40% of the cost Certain screenings and preventive services \$0 copay \$30 copay Certain drugs and biologicals that you can't give yourself 20% of the cost 40% of the cost Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available on the Web at https://www.medicare.gov/sites/default/files/2018-09/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2018-09/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
 Services may require prior authorization.
 You or your doctor may contact us to inquire which services require prior authorization.
 You may be charged a separate copayment for physician services.

-C What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Outpatient mental health care Covered services include: Mental health services provided by a state- licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state laws.
+Samines that are severed for you What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Outpatient mental health care Covered services include: Mental health services provided by a state- licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state laws.
 Services may require prior authorization.
-You or your doctor may contact us to inquire which services require prior authorization. \$20 copay for each Medicare-covered individual visit with a psychiatrist and \$20 copay for each group therapy visit. \$20 copay for each Medicare-covered individual visit with a different type of specialist and \$20 copay for each group therapy visit. \$50 copay for each Medicare-covered individual visit with a psychiatrist and \$50 copay for each group therapy visit. \$50 copay for each Medicare-covered individual visit with a different type of specialist and \$50 copay for each group therapy visit.
+You or your doctor may contact us to inquire which services require prior authorization. \$30 copay for each Medicare-covered individual visit with a psychiatrist and \$30 copay for each group therapy visit. \$30 copay for each Medicare-covered individual visit with a different type of specialist and \$30 copay for each group therapy visit. \$60 copay for each Medicare-covered individual visit with a psychiatrist and \$60 copay for each group therapy visit. \$60 copay for each Medicare-covered individual visit with a different type of specialist and \$60 copay for each group therapy visit.
 Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
-Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs). \$10 copay for each Medicare-covered occupational therapy visit. \$10 copay for each Medicare-covered physical therapy or speech therapy visit. \$30 copay for each Medicare-covered occupational therapy visit. \$30 copay for each Medicare-covered physical therapy or speech therapy visit.
-Outpatient substance abuse services Covered services include group and individual sessions for substance abuse treatment. \$20 copay for each Medicare-covered service in an individual setting. \$20 copay for each Medicare-covered service in a group setting. \$50 copay for each Medicare-covered service in an individual setting. \$50 copay for each Medicare-covered service in a group setting.
+Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs). \$15 copay for each Medicare-covered occupational therapy visit. \$15 copay for each Medicare-covered physical therapy or speech therapy visit. \$30 copay for each Medicare-covered occupational therapy visit. \$30 copay for each Medicare-covered physical therapy or speech therapy visit.
+Outpatient substance abuse services Covered services include group and individual sessions for substance abuse treatment. \$30 copay for each Medicare-covered service in an individual setting. \$30 copay for each Medicare-covered service in a group setting. \$60 copay for each Medicare-covered service in an individual setting. \$60 copay for each Medicare-covered service in a group setting.